software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `push` – performs push animation
 - `pop` – performs pop animation (default)

+#### `screenOrientation`

+Sets the current screen's available orientations and forces rotation if current orientation is not included.
+On iOS, if you have supported orientations set in `info.plist`, they will take precedence over this prop.
+Possible values:

+- `default` - on iOS, it resolves to [UIInterfaceOrientationMaskAllButUpsideDown](https://developer.apple.com/documentation/uikit/uiinterfaceorientationmask/uiinterfaceorientationmaskallbutupsidedown?language=objc).
+On Android, this lets the system decide the best orientation.
+- `all`
+- `portrait`
+- `portrait_up`
+- `portrait_down`
+- `landscape`
+- `landscape_left`
+- `landscape_right`

+Defaults to `default` on iOS.

 ### `stackAnimation`

 Allows for the customization of how the given screen should appear/disappear when pushed or popped at the top of the stack.
 The following values are currently supported: